What is Order Management?

 - Payment authorization is completed through secure gateways

-Order management systems integrate with payment processors to handle transactions via credit cards, digital wallets, wire transfers, and invoicing for business-to-business (B2B) transactions.
-Fraud detection mechanisms help prevent unauthorized transactions and chargebacks.
+Order management systems connect to payment processors to handle transactions via credit cards, digital wallets, wire transfers, and invoicing for business-to-business (B2B) orders.
+Fraud detection helps prevent unauthorized transactions and chargebacks.
+This validation step is also where automation earns its keep: catching a wrong part number or a pricing mismatch here is far cheaper than catching it after the order ships.

 Inventory Management and Order Routing

-Inventory tracking is a crucial aspect of order management.
-Businesses must ensure that stock levels are updated in real time to prevent stockouts and overstocking.
+Inventory tracking is central to order management.
+Stock levels need to update in real time to prevent stockouts and overstocking.
 An efficient order management system includes:

-- Real-time inventory synchronization across multiple warehouses and sales channels
+- Real-time inventory synchronization across warehouses and sales channels

 - Automated stock replenishment alerts to avoid shortages